 A rough estimate

 If specifics and accuracy aren’t too important for you, then there is a quick and simple way to find out what your devices are using.
-On the packaging or on the device itself there will be a piece of information that tells you the max power in watts.
+On the packaging or on the device itself there will be a piece of information that tells you the maximum power in watts.

 If you take this figure, multiply it by the duration that it has been used in hours, and then divide by 1000, you’ll have your kWh!
 Albeit a rough and unreliable answer, but helpful for guidance on your appliances’ energy consumption.
 For instance, the kettle in our office says it uses 2520-3000W (kettles are notoriously power-hungry).
-Assuming we take the average amount of 2760W and it’s in use for 3 hours a day, we can make a rough calculation for the kWh:
+Assuming we take the average amount of 2760W and it’s in use for three hours a day, we can make a rough calculation for the kWh:

 2760 (watts) × 3 (hours) ÷ 1000 = 8.82 kWh

 If we were to look at our energy bill or use the method in the previous section, we could check how much per kWh we are charged and calculate the daily running cost of our kettle.
-For instance, assuming our rate is 15p per kWh, the cost of our kettle would be 132.3p per day.

 Keep in mind this method relies on appliances running at the wattage they have labelled, but this number is usually representative of the maximum.
 Most appliances use about half the shown figure.

-Of course, statistically, heating or cooling the building uses the most energy, followed by your water heater: 61% of energy consumption in residential properties comes from these appliances.
+Statistically, heating or cooling the building uses the most energy, followed by your water heater: 61% of energy consumption in residential properties comes from these appliances.
 If your goal is to reduce energy usage in your building, then check out our blog on small measures that can save you money on your energy bill!